subfuzion/appmesh-blog/colorapp/walkthrough.md

 Core networking and compute infrastructure doesn't need to be recreated each time the Color App is redeployed.
 Since this can be time-consuming, resource provisioning is divided among a layered set of CloudFormation stack templates.

-The App Mesh deployment is also partitioned into different stages as well, but this for for performance reasons since App Mesh operations are very fast.
+The App Mesh deployment is also partitioned into different stages as well, but this is for for performance reasons since App Mesh operations are very fast.
 The reason for the separation is simply so you can tear down the Color App without tearing down the demo mesh in case you also have other sample apps running in it for experimentation.

 **Infrastructure templates:**